1. Home

 The humble Toyota Yaris city car was never a machine that people got particularly excited about.
 But then Toyota engineers imbued it with the spirit of its World Rally Championship programme, and suddenly this reliable but anonymous city car turned into one of the most entertaining drives of the 2020s.

-When it comes to future classic criteria, this one ticks plenty of boxes.
+When it comes to future classic criteria, this ticks all the boxes.
 It's fun to drive, with all-wheel drive and a propensity to drift.
 And it's got genuine motorsport pedigree, being basically a road-going version of Toyota's proper rally car – what's referred to as a homolgation special.
 Find an open stretch of road and there aren't many cars that provide this much entertainment.

 If the Toyota GR Yaris isn't revered by motoring enthusiasts for decades to come, then we'll eat our hats.